ibissource/ibis4template/README.md

   Clone a Git repository, URI: https://github.com/ibissource/ibis4template.git, Next, Next, Finish.
 + Install Server
   If no servers are available.
 Click this link to create a new server...,
-  Apache, Tomcat v7.0 Server or higher, Next, Browse..., select the root folder of a Tomcat installation
+  Apache, Tomcat v7.0 Server (or higher!), Next, Browse..., select the root folder of a Tomcat installation
   (when not available download  [Tomcat](http://tomcat.apache.org/)
   (version 7.0.22 is known to work, but other version are expected to work too)), OK, Finish.
 + Configure Server